 In January this year the Government issued a press release confirming it was to provide a response to the July 2020 Law Commission recommendations on the reform of commonhold law.
-See our previous insight for details of the Law Commission report.

 The Commonhold Council is being set up in preparation for the uptake of the collective form of homeownership known as “commonhold”.
 Models similar to commonhold are used widely around the world allowing homeowners to collectively own the building their flat is in, with a greater say on their building’s management, shared facilities and related costs.
 It is not yet clear the how the reforms will be put into practice and whether the proposals will become compulsory.
 However, this week’s press release states the launch of the Commonhold Council will help to make commonhold a reality, and that the widespread introduction of commonhold is envisaged.

 The Commonhold Council includes leasehold groups and industry representatives who will bring their expertise on consumer and market matters to assist preparing the housing sector for commonhold.
 The members of the Commonhold Council have been announced as: